Long Island Rail Road shooting: Shooting

 Other passengers farther away in the train did not realize that a shooting had occurred until after the train stopped, as a crowd of panicked passengers fled from the third car into neighboring cars.
 One man appeared annoyed by their unruliness and said, "Be calm," before they forced a train door open and fled into the station.
 Two people were injured in the stampede of passengers.
 The train's conductor was informed of the shooting, but he decided against opening the train doors right away because two of the cars were not yet at the platform.
 An announcement was made ordering conductors not to open the doors, but engineer Thomas Silhan climbed out the window of his cab and opened each door from the outside so that panicked passengers could escape.

 Ferguson had emptied two 15-round magazines during the shooting.
 While he was reloading his third magazine, somebody yelled, "Grab him!"
 Passengers Michael O'Connor, Kevin Blum, and Mark McEntee tackled him and pinned him to one of the train's seats.
 Several other passengers ran forward to grab his arms and legs and helped to pin him across a three-seat row with his head towards the window and legs towards the aisle.
 While he was pinned, Ferguson said, "Oh God, what did I do?
 What did I do?
 I deserve whatever I get."
 He also repeatedly pleaded with those holding him, "Don't shoot me.
 I'm sorry, I'm sorry."
 Five to six people continued to hold him pinned for several minutes while they awaited relief.
 Andrew Roderick, an off-duty LIRR police officer who was picking up his wife from the train, then boarded the train and handcuffed him.
 Of the people who were killed, five died on the day of the shooting while the sixth died five days later.
 The dead ranged in ages from 24 to 52.

+Victims

+Six passengers died from their wounds: